JMorris1575/christmas17/docs/updating.rst

 The header font, the one with the website's title "Christmas 2017" this year is set in the header.
 Last year it was Gregorian.
 This year I might try OldStandard.

+I didn't particularly like that, even in its italic form.
+I'll go to fontspace.com and try some script fonts.

+Also, I'm wondering if I should name the fonts something more generic, or more descriptive of their usage, in the css file so that when I change my mind about a font I only have to change it in one place.

+I decided to call it "Banner_Font" and it was easy to test different fonts that way.
+I've downloaded something called "HappyFont" which I will try for a while.

 .. index:: Updating; contents

 Header Content